 Lucia Banks, our new Lay Pastoral Worker, has started work with us

 Lucia is getting in touch with members and friends in the Circuit, focusing her efforts on getting to know the congregations and staff - by phone and video call.
 I am you sure you will join me in giving Lucia a really warm welcome.

 A reflection from the superintendent minister (22nd March)

 ONE thing we can all do is to continue to pray - pray for our churches, our churches’ work, our families and friends, our neighbours and those who persecute us.
-We may find some ways in which we can pray together during the coming weeks - especially at Easter.
 Please take care of yourselves, follow good advice (medical and spiritual!) and let us know if you need help.
 One thing that almost all of us have, and will have, is access to a phone.
 At the beginning of Philippians, Paul speaks of being ‘imprisoned for Christ’.
-Although we are not actually imprisoned, as I write this I am acutely aware of how important physical connection is to us all.
+Although we are not actually imprisoned, I am acutely aware of how important physical connection is to us all.
 It seems as if we will have to live our lives with restrictions and challenges, some of which are like being under house arrest.
 Perhaps as Christians we will all need to take a lead from Paul’s perseverance and faith and, as we adapt to these new circumstances, my prayer is that we will continue to rejoice, speak with boldness and proclaim Christ with love. – with grace and peace to you all, the Rev'd John Hayes

 Health Advice (21st March)

 The national government website, WHO and BBC websites are being kept up to date with the latest news and advice on the COVID-19 (coronavirus) situation and how to protect yourselves.
 Please look here for health advice rather than on social media; while social media is a very useful way for people to stay in touch and support each other, there is a lot of unverified information and fake news circulating on some of the sites.